Willie "Two-Knife" Altieri

-Willie "Two-Knife" Altieri (dates unknown) also called Willie "two gun" Altieri...

-was an American gangster who served as the chief enforcer for Frankie Yale's Italian-American "Black-Hand" gang, one of the most powerful criminal organizations in 1920s New York City.
+Willie "Two-Knife" Altieri, also called Willie "Two Gun" Altieri, was an American gangster who served as the chief enforcer for Frankie Yale's Italian-American "Black-Hand" gang, one of the most powerful criminal organizations in 1920s New York City.
 He got his nickname after his preferred method of dispatching a victim.
 Willie had killed dozens of rival gangsters during the 1920s and was considered an important figure in the "Black-Hand" gang.

 Background

 Little background information is known about Altieri, including his date of birth, background, or how he died although it is known that an attempted assassination by Pegleg Lonergan led to "Willie" jumping through a window, narrowly escaping death.
 He was described as standing 5 feet 7 inches, weighing 170 pounds, and having blond hair and blue eyes.
 Altieri's hands were described as "soft", like a woman's, and he would often be found using his knives to clean his fingernails.
-Altierri was known for preferring to dispatch his victims via the use of two knives, which he kept in leather scabbards around his waist.
+Altieri was known for preferring to dispatch his victims via the use of two knives, which he kept in leather scabbards around his waist.
 His passion was so great for these weapons that he would apparently even sleep with the knives still on his person.

-Altieri was used to kill his victims with the same modalities: a rape choking, or a Colt's gunshot close-up to the head of the victim.
+Altieri killed his victims with the same modalities: a rape choking, or a Colt's gunshot close-up to the head of the victim.
 Each time he threw away the corpse, burying it in the surroundings of New Jersey.